 set.seed(1234)

-## [1] 0 0 0 0 1 0 0 0 0 0
+should have the same string of 10 numbers.## [1] 0 0 0 0 1 0 0 0 0 0

 ## [1] 0 0 0 1 0 1 0 0 0 0